 Why Do People Become Video Game Developers and Designers?

 Just as with any other job, people choose to pursue a career in video game design or development for a number of reasons, ranging from having general interest in the industry and medium to a desire for a well-paying job in a growing field.

 According to an industry-wide salary survey conducted by video game news site Gamasutra, video game developers in the U.S. can expect to earn an average salary of $93,251 and game designers an average salary of $73,864.
 Those with higher levels of experience and education often earn more—$113,177 and $86,563 for game developers and game designers, respectively, who have six or more years of experience.

-Though the video game industry is a competitive industry to break into, it has experienced consistent growth in the past few years and is projected to see continued growth, says Magy Seif El-Nasr, associate professor at Northeastern University’s Colleges of Computer and Information Science and Art, Media and Design.
+Though the video game industry is a competitive industry to break into, it has experienced consistent growth in the past few years and is projected to see continued growth, says Magy Seif El-Nasr, associate professor at Northeastern University’s Khoury College of Computer and Information Science and College of Art, Media and Design.

 In 2016, the global video game market became a $100 billion business, and is expected to hit $132 billion by 2021.
 This growth has allowed the industry to attract greater and more diverse talent that may have, in the past, been drawn to other kinds of technology companies and startups.

 “The market and the industry have begun to mature, which has stabilized the industry,” Seif El-Nasr says.
 “New technologies like virtual and augmented reality have opened new mediums for experimentation, and new outlets like web and mobile have opened the market to more players.
 All of these have spurred hiring.”